bobovski66/Revelations/README.md

 **3** Then I was shown a vision of a school in a Persian city, where young girls gathered to learn.

-**4** And the fire from heaven fell upon them, and they were consumed in an instant—more than a hundred innocent souls.
+**4** And the fire from heaven fell upon them, and they were consumed in an instant.

 **5** And I heard their mothers wailing, a sound that pierced the heavens,